AnnikaStein/CompWorkflow/README.md

 ```

 Mind the `-m` and the dot-notation to ensure things are run as a module (that sees the sibling modules).

+## Extras
+### Certificates
+Texts to fill into goosly's website "wca-certificates" are placed in `templates/certificates.md`.